Cryptotermes dudleyi

-The West Indian drywood termite, (Cryptotermes dudleyi), is a species of dry wood termite of the genus Cryptotermes.
-It is native to Indonesia, Java and exotic to Australia, Trinidad and Tobago and Sri Lanka.
+The West Indian drywood termite (Cryptotermes dudleyi) is a species of dry wood termite of the genus Cryptotermes.
+It is native to Java, Indonesia and exotic to Australia, Trinidad and Tobago and Sri Lanka.
 It is predominantly a house termite found in natural and man-made wooden structures.
 Thus, this is the most commonest and most devastating drywood pest termite found in the world.
 It is a larger termite species, with 4.55-7.15 mm length in soldiers.